MIDA-group/MIDA-group.github.io/_pages/research.md

 ---

-# Sponsors
+# Funding

-The Infolab is or has been funded by the following projects:
+Our research is supported by:

 {% for projlist in site.data.projects %}
 ### {{ projlist.scope }}